 If you want to go there, you will have to make bookings in advance as only three ships make a trip nine times a year from Cape Town.
 You would be thinking that this is a village town but let us tell you, It.
 Is.
 Not.
 A. Typical.
 Village.

-As he was exploring new things about the isolated islands and location, his love for exploring them went to another height, and this was when he decided to visit the following place.
+As he was exploring new things about the isolated islands and location.
+His love for exploring them went to another height.
+This was when he confirms to visit the following place.

 5. Tibetan Plateau

 Tibetan Plateau is the largest and HIGHEST plateau in the world.
 They have a spectacular view of mountain ranges surrounding the hill.
 It has different names in different regions.
-Tibetan plateau is spread across the border of China and India.
+Tibetan plateaue spreading across the border of China and India.
 In China, it is known as Qinghai–Tibet Plateau or the Qing–Zang Plateau or Himalayan Plateau and in India, it is known by its name.

-This elevated plateau is also entitled as a “Roof of the World,” it’s height exceeds 5000 meters and covers an area of 2,500,000km.
+This elevated plateau is also known as a “Roof of the World,” its height exceeds 5000 meters and covers an area of 2,500,000km.
 The impressive thing about this place is a 990-mile stretch of land across the Tibetan Plateau – Changtang, which is inhabited.

 The altitude of Changtang ranges from 4000 to 9000 feet.
-The nomadic people living in the area are known as Changpa.
+The nomadic people living in the area is known as Changpa.
 Alex even saw the wildlife thriving in its cold and arid temperature.
-The wildlife there includes snow leopard and yaks.
+The wildlife there includes snow leopards and yaks.